coleifer/peewee/docs/peewee/database.rst

 driver to provide a consistent interface, for example sqlite uses the question-mark "?" character for parameter interpolation, while all the other backends use "%s".

+For a high-level overview of working with transactions, check out the :ref:`transactions cookbook <working_with_transactions>`.

 .. note::
     The internals of the :py:class:`Database` and :py:class:`BaseAdapter` will be of interest to anyone interested in adding support for another database driver.